India is full of temples, mostly Hindu temples (places of worship of other religions in India are usually not known as temples).

 In the north, the walls of the temple shrine rose straight to a height before curving inwards.
 At the top of the spire, called shikhara, a base stone joined the converging walls.
 On this were placed a thin neck-stone and a big, round kalasha and the finial.
 In the middle of the temple floor lay the most sacred place, the sanctum or garbha-griha.
 There would be a mandapa before the main temple (which initially was a small room but became a congregation hall or a set of mandapas in big temples).
 A pathway was made outside the walls of the temple or around the garbha-griha for pradakshina (circumambulation).
 This was known as Nagara style of temples.

 In the south, a slightly different style, called Dravida style, took shape.
 The basic concepts such as square, symmetry, tall spire, garbha-griha and mandapa were as in the Nagara style, but the main structure, called vimana, rose like a pyramid – tapering to the top without curvature.
 The slope was stepped, and full of repeating sculptures.
 A very prominent feature adopted by later-era southern temples was the enormous gate, called gopuram, which rose even higher than the temple spire.
 In larger temples, there were more than one gopurams.
-[Tall gopurams continued to be built by later kings, and many southern temples have gopurams of heights over 60 metre.]

 A vesara, or hybrid, style of temples arose by adopting elements of both the styles.
 Local styles also emerged in the eastern region and the Himalayan hills, necessitated mostly by the geography, climate, local expertise and non-availability of standard construction material.
 Within the main styles, sub-styles also emerged over time.